-- 7. To generate PRNU correction values suitable for your operating conditions, use the same as the illumination in the actual environment.
+- 1. To generate PRNU correction values suitable for your operating conditions, set the ROI to the actual settings you will be using during normal operation.
 We strongly recommend that you use the Default PRNU correction values stored in Default, if you cannot set up the uniform illumination. - Without mounting a lens on the camera, place a uniform illumination (e.g. backlight) in the field of view of the camera.
 Set up the camera as you would for normal operation.
 We recommend that you make adjustments to achieve the digital output level in a range from 150 to 200 (Gain: 1.00 at 8 bit). - 3.
 Begin acquiring images by setting the camera for the Free-Run mode. - 4.
 Execute the PRNU Data Generate command to generate PRNU correction values for the current camera settings. - 5.
 The generated PRNU correction values will be activated and saved in the camera's volatile memory. - 6.
 To save the generated PRNU correction values in the camera's Flash (non-volatile) memory, use the PRNU Data Selector parameter to specify a location to save the PRNU correction values, and then execute the PRNU Data Save command.
 The previous PRNU values saved in the memory will be overwritten.